ajcwebdev/dash-transcripts/markdown_files/2024-01-01-merchant-loyalty-credits.md

 [05:31] like that.
 Anyway.
 [05:33] Well, great.
 Well, everybody, you are joining the Incubator Weekly in which our newest contributor, Yon, [05:41] who was using the handle Max prior to creating a new one called Yon, for ease, has submitted a recently accepted concept about which I know very little, and it has to do with merchant
 [05:56] credits.
-I'm going to ask Ryan to give us an overview of why he accepted that into the Incubator [06:06] here in a moment, but before we do, we just want to say hello to Yon and say what's up.
+I'm going to ask Rion to give us an overview of why he accepted that into the Incubator [06:06] here in a moment, but before we do, we just want to say hello to Yon and say what's up.
 So, Yon, how's it going?
 [06:15] It's fine, 2024 here as well, and I'm glad to be on the show.
 Would you tell us how and when you first learned of Dash?
 [06:29] Well, that was actually quite from the beginning, I guess, 2014, that was.
 Yeah, well, my background is in academia, so I'm interested, or I was always interested